Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

 Checkpointing schedules are implemented in \tlmadjoint{} using Python generators.
 This approach allows a schedule to indicate a checkpointing action to perform, and to hand back control to the application code, while also maintaining the current state of the scheduler.
 The logical flow of code defining the schedule itself is maintained, simplifying the implementation of new schedules.

-The schedules can be applied in general to any model compatible with the \tlmadjoint{} algorithmic differentiation tool.
+The schedules can be applied in general to any model which can be differentiated with the \tlmadjoint{} algorithmic differentiation tool.
 No further modification of application code, beyond the specification of forward steps and the definition of the schedule, is needed.
 All checkpointing schedules can, moreover, be applied to higher order adjoint calculations.
-In the reverse-over-forward approach used by \tlmadjoint{} tangent-linear equations are derived and then processed as new forward equations \citep{maddison2019}.
-This allows, for example, more advanced checkpointing schedules to be applied in the calculation of Hessian matrix actions.
+In the reverse-over-forward approach used by \tlmadjoint{} tangent-linear operations are derived and then processed as new forward operations \citep{maddison2019}.
+This allows, for example, more advanced checkpointing schedules to be applied in the calculation of Hessian actions.

 The ``non-linear dependencies'' as considered here are defined to be the forward dependencies of the adjoint. \tlmadjoint{} substitutes these with dependencies of all derivatives of forward residuals, which defines a superset of the desired non-linear dependencies.
 This may in particular include excess parameters or variables when an activity analysis is applied.